gaurav-bhardwaj03/Uruv/README.md

 otherwise old data can be present, polluting the results.

-To take the average of each of these 10 runs per workload, consider the last 7 and take the mean of the throughputs present ignoring outliers.
+To take the average of each of these 10 runs per workload, consider the last 7 and take the mean of the throughputs ignoring outliers.